crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## TLDR;

-During an outage, thread dumps are one of the most effective tools you can use towards resolution.
+Thread dumps are one of the most effective tools you can use towards resolution of a production software outage.

 First you take three successive thread dumps with five second pause.
 Capture, share and review them with your team.
 Now you can quickly develop a reasonable picture of what your application is doing.
-Search the thread dumps for the name of you company to find threads specific to your own application code, like 'com.company.util.'
+Search the thread dumps for your java code package name to find threads specific to your own application code, like 'com.company.util.'

 Next review any threads with state BLOCKED,